atxrenegade/directory_cozumel/directory-cozumel-backend-api/README.md

 # Directory Cozumel Application

+	SCREENSHOT HERE

+  Short blurb about what your product does.
+	One to two paragraph statement about your product and what it does.

 ## Getting Started
-- Download from github repo and install on local server - For new users sign up with username, password and email.
+Download from github repo and install on local server - For new users sign up with username, password and email.

+OS X & Linux:

+npm install my-crazy-module --save

+Windows:

+edit autoexec.bat

 ## How to Use this Application

+##Usage example

+A few motivating and useful examples of how your product can be used.
+Spice this up with code blocks and potentially more screenshots.

+For more examples and usage, please refer to the Wiki.

 ## User